Common Police Ranks In Order for Most Departments (Ultimate Guide)

 Captain in Police Rank

-The two bar police rank is that of a Lieutenant in a police department.
+The two bar police rank is that of a Captain in a police department.

 A captain in a police department holds a significant leadership role, responsible for managing entire divisions or precincts, such as the detective division, traffic unit, or patrol division.